 One final note, as long as I have your attention:

-I’ve noticed a lot of people—the vast majority, really—using the term ‘Mercury’ or ‘Mercury playback engine’ as if it refers specifically to CUDA processing.
+I’ve noticed a lot of people—the vast majority, really—using the term ‘Mercury’ or ‘Mercury playback engine’ as if it refers specifically to GPU processing.
 Not true.
-The term ‘Mercury playback engine’ refers to a whole set of performance improvements in Premiere Pro, including the port to a 64-bit application, the multi-threaded nature of the application, and the use of CUDA on the GPU to accelerate some things.
-Anyone using Premiere Pro CS5 or later is getting all but one of these advantages; people with certified CUDA cards are getting one additional advantage.
+The term ‘Mercury playback engine’ refers to a whole set of performance improvements in Premiere Pro, including the port to a 64-bit application, the multi-threaded nature of the application, and the use of CUDA and OpenCL on the GPU to accelerate some things.
+Anyone using Premiere Pro CS5 or later is getting all but one of these advantages; people with GPUs that meet the requirements are getting one additional advantage.